radiosilence/python-nginx/README.md

 This is a simple reader/writer of nginx config files, for use in config generation because string manipulation is so '90s.

+Also has a handy query class for manipulating config.

 It also works with Python 3!